-What Are the Penalties for Driving Without Insurance?
+What Are the Penalties for Driving without Insurance?

 In most states, you can get in trouble simply for driving without auto insurance coverage—even if you don’t have an accident.
 You must carry the minimum coverage requirements for your state.